ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

   "max_tokens": 20000,
   "thinking": {
     "type": "enabled",
-    "budget_tokens": 8000  // Must be less than max_tokens
+    "budget_tokens": 10240  // Must be less than max_tokens
   }
 }
 ```

 **Key Constraints**:
 - `budget_tokens` should be smaller than `max_tokens`
-- Minimum recommended value is 1,024 tokens
+- Minimum required value is 1,024 tokens
 - For complex reasoning tasks, at least 4,000 tokens is recommended
 - Values larger than 32K may not result in better performance